Live Notebook

 Time Series Operations¶

-Because we have a datetime index time-series operations work efficiently
+has a datetime index, time-series operations work efficiently.

 [11]: